sbut1992/KVR_Diagrams/full_architecture_KVR_agent_and_web_app.md

 # Kelly / KVR Platform — System Architecture

-**Audience:** Technical advisor onboarding to the system.
 **Scope:** End-to-end architecture across the three core pieces — agent backend, web platform, shared database.
-**Source:** Synthesized from the agent backend architecture summary and the KVR Platform architecture summary.
-This document is the cross-system reference; the two source documents remain authoritative for component-internal detail.

 ---